ioannis-xenakis/Jokester/README.md

 The app that can make us laugh with its jokes!
 The android app that shows both dark-ish and more appropriate jokes to everyone.
 The app that shows jokes, for most tastes!

 **WARNING**: Some of the jokes that the app shows, may be offensive for some people.
 No offense intended.
 Don't say I didn't warn you.
 The jokes are there to make us laugh, not offend people.
-When the 1.0.0-beta releases, it will have an option to show only non-offensive and appropriate jokes for everyone.

 ## Screenshots
 <div style="display:flex;">